Brewer’s Yeast is not good for dogs and cats.

 The Pet Food Industry and Pet Supplement Industry wants you to believe brewer’s yeast is good for your dog and cat.

-The industry promotes brewer’s yeast as a highly desirable, editable substance that helps repel fleas, aids appetite, supports fur and skin health.
+The industry promotes brewer’s yeast as a desirable ingredient to repel fleas, aid appetite, support fur and skin health.
 All good right?

 The pet industry fails to divulge the rest of the story – the FACT that…

-Brewer’s yeast can trigger and contribute to short-term, and long-term health issues and conditions.
+Brewer’s yeast can trigger and contribute to health issues and conditions.

 So why would the pet industry ardently promote the use of brewer’s yeast?
 Maintenance of high profit margins.
 Brewer’s yeast is a very low-cost, readily available substance.